GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/readme.txt

 You can create multiple public and private custom endpoints, exposing each of them for your specific target, and assign a private endpoint to feed data to your custom Gutenberg blocks, avoiding the need to maintain REST controllers.

+Gato GraphQL can be augmented via extensions, including:

+- Augmentation of the GraphQL schema
+- Integrations with popular WordPress plugins
+- Additional functionality

+Browse the extensions in the [Gato GraphQL shop](https://shop.gatographql.com).

 == Frequently Asked Questions ==

 = A question that someone might have =